MailTape/MailTape-v1/_posts/2014-12-21-Gabriel-Garzon-Montano.md

 ---

 <p id="introduction">
-This morning, please welcome a delighted guest !
+This morning, please welcome to a delighted guest !
 Half Colombian, Half French, but born in Brooklyn, Gabriel Garzon-Montano is a true child of the world. </p>

 # French + Colombian + Brooklyn
 That's the cocktail for his classy vibes.
 Where silents are as important as the melody, where the groove is cold and his voice warm as South-America.
 Let's listen an impressive selection where all his amazing talent is reflected by his tripolar inspirations.